TRACK AND FIELD

 Track and Field encompasses a variety of competitive athletic disciplines based on running, jumping and throwing.
 Running events are categorized into sprints (100-metres, 200-metres and 400-metres events), middle-distance (800-meters, 1500-metres and 3000-meters), long-distance events (5000-meters and 10,000-metres), hurdling and relay events (4 x 100-meters relay and 4 x 400-metres relay).
 Jumping events include the long jump, triple jump, high jump and pole vault.
 Throwing events can include the short put, discus throw and hammer throw.

 Through competition, we aim to develop in our team a greater appreciation for the sport as well as the qualities of sportsmanship, teamwork and strength of character.
 It is more important to focus on the process than the product.
-The process in this case are the grueling hours of training we put in every week, the soreness we deal with after and the mental endurance we need to keep on pushing ourselves beyond what we think we are capable of.
-The product – the results, medals and accolades – will follow later on.
+The process in this case are the gruelling hours of training we put in every week, the soreness we deal with after and the mental endurance we need to have to push ourselves beyond what we think we are capable of.
+The product – the results medals and accolades – will follow later.
 It is not always easy and there will be some very trying times.
-However, overcoming these challenges is its own reward and the team will emerge stronger, faster and more united.
+However, overcoming these challenges is very rewarding and the team will emerge stronger, faster and more united.